Avira Password Manager Review: Quick Expert Summary

 Installing the browser extension is very simple.
 When I logged into the Avira Password Manager browser app, I was prompted to install the Avira Password Manager extension via the Google Chrome Web Store.

 Once I arrived on the Chrome Web Store, I simply clicked to add the Avira Password Manager extension to my browser.
-Avira also offers password manager browser extensions for Safari, Firefox, Opera, Brave, and other well-known browsers.
+Avira also offers password manager browser extensions for Safari, Firefox, Opera, and Edge.

 It took less than 10 seconds to install the extension, which is great.
 When I clicked on the Avira Password Manager icon in my extension toolbar, the extension was automatically logged into my password vault so I could use it right away.

-Overall, I’m happy with Avira Password Manager’s general ease-of-use, but I believe some of the steps required to complete the setup process could be made easier.
+Overall, I’m happy with Avira Password Manager’s general ease of use, but some of the steps required to complete the setup process could be made easier.
 Password importing could be made safer, 2FA options could be improved, and I’d prefer to only have to remember one password (my master password) instead of two passwords (master password and Avira account password).
 That said, I still believe Avira Password Manager would be a great fit for anyone looking for an easy-to-use password manager.

 Avira Password Manager Mobile App